 Cooking over high heat is tricky no matter what kind of oil you’re using.
 Depending on your pan and your stove, it’s just too easy to burn your food over medium-high or high heat.

-In the recipe, you’ll see that I suggest stirring the potatoes and pressing them back down against the skillet every two minutes.
+If you follow my recipe, you’ll stir the potatoes and press them back down against the skillet every two minutes.
 That’s just long enough for the potatoes to get crispy; stirring ensures that some of the potatoes don’t burn while the rest are left uncooked.

 Delicious Crispy Hash Browns